-FIG. 5 shows the central portion 64 of the diaphragm 46 that resides within the magnetic gap 40.
+FIG. 5 shows the central portion 64 of the diaphragm should be as narrow as possible while allowing suffi- 10 46 that resides within the magnetic gap 40.
 As will be discussed below with reference to FIG. 6, a set of tab portions or tangs 66 are partially cut from the diaphragm 46 and folded perpendicular to the central portion 64 of the diaphragm so that they extend in planes substantially coincident with the exterior surfaces of the pole plates 52, to which the free ends of the tangs 66 are adhesively attached.
-The central apertures 34 are large enough to expose a sufficiently large area of the exterior surfaces of the pole plates 52 to permit the tangs to be attached thereto.
-As a result, the central portion 64 is maintained in the central location between the magnets while being free to move laterally within its own plane by a sufficient amount to produce high audio frequencies.
-The tangs 66 prevent longitudinal movement of the. central portion 64 of the diaphragm 46, while permitting unimpaired lateral movement in the plane of the central portion 64.
+The central apertures 34 are large enough to expose a sufficiently large area of the exterior surfaces of the pole plates 52 to permit the tangs to be maintained in the central location between the magnets while being free to move laterally within its own plane by a sufficient amount to produce high audio frequencies.
+The tangs 66 prevent longitudinal movement of the ting unimpaired lateral movement in the plane of the central portion 64.

-FIG. 5 further illustrates an electromagnetic coil 70 laminated between the central expanses 60c, 62c of the web 60, 62 to become a rigid portion of the central portion 64.
-The vertical portions (shown in cross-section) of the coil 70 are positioned in the regions immedi-
+FIG. 5 further illustrates an electromagnetic coil 70 laminated between the central expanses 60c, 62c of the portion 64.
+The vertical portions (shown in cross-section) of the coil 70 are positioned in the regions immediately between the pairs of opposed pole plates 52.

-FIG. 6 shows web 60 in a straightened, partially preassembled condition with triangular tangs 66 cut and folded in position for attachment to the magnet pole pieces 52.
+FIG. 6 shows web 60 in a straightened, partially 35 preassembled condition with triangular tangs 66 cut and folded in position for attachment to the magnet pole pieces 52.
 In this embodiment, one edge of each tang is an extension of either the upper or lower portion of the web, depending on whether the tang is the upper or lower tang.
-The coil 70 (shown in dashed lines) is an elongate looped coil of wire forming a vertically oriented generally oblong or rectangular shape, with a pair of opposed straight, vertically oriented wire segment portions being spaced apart to align with the magnet pole pieces 52.
-Similar tangs are cut in web 62 (not shown) and folded in the opposite direction as those shown, providing a symmetrical diaphragm.
+The coil 70 (shown in dashed lines) i-- an elongate looped coil of wire forming a vertically oriented generally oblong or rectangular shape, with a pair of opposed straight, vertically oriented wire segment portions being spaced apart to align with the magnet shown) and folded in the opposite direction as those shown, providing a symmetrical diaphragm.

 As further shown in FIG. 6, the diaphragm 46 is provided with a vertical row of hinge perforations 72 on each side of the coil 70.
 The perforations are preferably aligned with the folded tangs 66 and are positioned within about $\frac{1}{4}$ inch of the coil 70 and hence within about $\frac{1}{4}$ inch of the joined expanse portion.
-The tangs are integral extensions of the web formed by folding pre-slitted tab-like portions of the web.
-Positioning the perforations 72 close to the coil 70 effectively reduces 5 the mass of the rigid center portion 64 of the diaphragm 46.
+The tangs are integral extensions of the web formed by folding The diaphragm 46 is preferably constructed of an 55 pre-slitted tab-like portions of the web.
+Positioning the perforations 72 close to the coil 70 effectively reduces the mass of the rigid center portion 64 of the diaphragm 46.
 The perforations 72 may be circular as shown or, alternatively, may be any other shape including oblong, square or elliptical and may alternatively be sheared line segments with no diaphragm material removed.
-FIG. 6 10 further shows the center portion 64 defining mass reduction holes 74, the advantages of which are discussed below with reference to FIG. 7.
+FIG. 6 further shows the center portion 64 defining mass reduction holes 74, the advantages of which are discussed below with reference to FIG. 7.